-After the 6th semester: Examination on solo recital
+After the 6th semester: examination

-40 minutes.
+- Solo recital: 40 minutes.
 The student may opt to have part of the examination include chamber music.
 However, at least 30 minutes must be solo repertoire.

-The repertoire list must be handed in no later than 1 April.
+The repertoire list must be handed in no later than 15 April. - Orchestra part performance: 15 minutes.
+No later than 15 April, the student hands in a list of 15 standard orchestral excerpts representing a selection of the various roles of the instrument.
+Immediately prior to the examination, the external examiner selects 5 to 10 excerpts, depending on excerpt duration.
+The excerpts may be performed with instrument/orchestra section.